PoorHttp/PoorWSGI/README.rst

 Poor WSGI for Python
 ====================

-Poor WSGI for Python is light WGI connector with uri routing between WSGI server and your application.
-The simplest way to run and test it looks like that:
+Poor WSGI for Python is a lightweight WSGI connector with URI routing between the WSGI server and your application.
+The simplest way to run and test it looks like this:

 .. code-block:: python